Genus $2$ pencils on surfaces with $p_g=K^2=1$, envelopes, and conics tangent to plane cubic curves: First steps of the proof of the main Theorem : equivalence of the existence of genus pencils to a question about quadratic pencils of conics everywhere tangent to a line and a cubic.

-{\bf Simplifying principle:} forgetting the action of $\iota$ on the canonical ring, but just looking at its action on the weighted projective space $\PP(1,2,2,3,3)$ we may assume that we have an action such $v \mapsto v$.
+To simplify some formulae, instead of looking at the action of $\iota$ on the canonical ring, we look at its action on the weighted projective space $\PP(1,2,2,3,3)$ and we may assume that $v \mapsto v$, composing $\iota$ with the weighted $\CC^*$-action given by multiplication by $-1$.